apache/spark/docs/structured-streaming-programming-guide.md

 If `foreachBatch` is not an option (for example, corresponding batch data writer does not exist, or continuous processing mode), then you can express your custom writer logic using `foreach`.
 Specifically, you can express the data writing logic by dividing it into three methods: `open`, `process`, and `close`.
-Since Spark 2.4, `foreach` is available in Python, Scala and Java.
+Since Spark 2.4, `foreach` is available in Scala, Java and Python.

 <div class="codetabs">